The Agentic Coding FlywheelTL;DR Edition

 Why It's Useful

-Your X archive is a goldmine of bookmarks, threads, and ideas.
-XF makes your archive instantly searchable with three modes: hybrid (default), lexical (BM25), and semantic (vector similarity).
+Your X archive is a goldmine of bookmarks, threads, and ideas, but Twitter's search is terrible.
+XF makes your archive instantly searchable (<10ms) with both keyword and semantic matching.
+DM context search shows full conversation threads.

 Key Features